solliancenet/azure-synapse-analytics-day/06-Develop-a-Power-BI-Model.md

    ![ws name.](media/6.4.png)

-8. When notified that the feature requires a restart, click OK.
+8. When notified that the feature requires a restart, click **OK**.

 9. Close Power BI Desktop.